 Then we have the two equations

 from which we get proportionality relations that imply $u_1,u_3,u_4=0$, that is, $f_2\mapsto u_1f_1$ and $g_2\mapsto u_5g_1$, i.e. the isomorphism is an scaling in both variables. \end{example}

-For general curves, we will have a similar result: any isomorphism from a Tschirnhaus-Weierstrass curve (defined in the next section) to another TW curve has to be an scaling in all the variables (that is, given by a diagonal linear map).
+For general curves, we will have a similar result: any isomorphism from a T(schirnhaus)-W(eierstrass) curve (defined in Section \ref{SECTION: TW curves}) to another TW-curve has to be an scaling in all the variables (that is, given by a diagonal linear map).
 This is Theorem \ref{TH: isoms of TW curves are scalings}.
 The interest of such a result is in the following problem: given two curves, compute all the isomorphisms from one to the other.
 One solution is:

 \begin{enumerate} \item Compute all the Weierstrass places of both curves.
-There are finitely many, see Definition \ref{DEF: W place} and the remark preceding it. \item Fix one Weierstrass place $p$ in the first curve. \item For each Weierstrass place $q$ in the second curve, compute all the isomorphisms that send $p$ to $q$. \end{enumerate}
+There are finitely many, see Definition \ref{DEF: W place} and the remark preceding it. \item Fix one Weierstrass place $P$ in the first curve. \item For each Weierstrass place $Q$ in the second curve, compute all the isomorphisms that send $P$ to $Q$. \end{enumerate}

 The last step can be done efficiently thanks to the aforementioned theorem.